abhiram4748/azure-web-app/README.md

 **Abhiram T E**

-Full-Stack Web Application Major Project
+B.Tech Major Project
-Cloud Deployment using Microsoft Azure
+Full-Stack Cloud Web Application Deployment using Microsoft Azure

 ---

 ## 📜 License

-This project is created for educational purposes.
+This project is created for academic and educational purposes.